Hesperian Health Guides

 - Feeling lightheaded

-Chest pain is the most common sign for both men and women, but often women do not feel chest pain.
+Chest pain is the most common sign for both men and women, but women more often do not feel chest pain.
 Instead they feel shortness of breath, tiredness, nausea, vomiting, or back or jaw pain.

 Give 1 tablet of aspirin right away (300 to 325 mg).
 Ask the person to chew it up and swallow it with water.
 Even if you are not sure the person is having a heart attack, aspirin will do no harm.